How to Prepare Your Retirement Plans for Rising Interest Rates

 When you see an uptick in interest rates, some surveyors say the time is then ripe to purchase fixed income annuities.
 This is primarily because you’re more likely to see greater returns down the line for a cheaper rate upfront.

-“As rates rise, index options become less expensive, and [fixed income annuities] are able to provide more upside potential, making the product more attractive from a growth standpoint,” states a recent study from the Insured Retirement Institute (IRI).
+“As rates rise, index options become less expensive, and [fixed income annuities] are able to provide more upside potential, making the product more attractive from a growth standpoint,” states a study from the Insured Retirement Institute (IRI).

 Fixed annuities are appealing to retirees because they transform your savings into predictable income.